georgeburry/house-price-prediction/README.md

 # Predicting Boston house prices

-This is a simple example of how to: take a modest dataset, distill the feature set through exploratory data analysis, and then scale the features and train a variety of regression models via a pipeline.
+This is a simple example of how to: take a modest dataset, understand the features through exploratory data analysis, reduce the number of features, and then scale the data and train a variety of regression models via a pipeline.
 In the end, I select the random forest regression model, which typically yields very good results, and apply a grid search to tune model parameters, before predicting prices.

 Scikit-learn includes a default dataset to work with called Boston House Prices.
 This data is obtained by making a call to the Scikit-learn API, so there is no need to fetch the data externally.